 When you think of the Mississippi Valley Blues Society, the Mississippi Valley Blues Festival may come to mind - an award-winning Blues Festival put on by our volunteers for 30 years on the banks of the Mississippi River.
 A lack of funding forced the cancellation of the Festival in 2015.
-While we're very proud of the legacy of this festival and hope that ir returns very soon, it is certainly not all that we do.
+While we're very proud of the legacy of this festival and are working to see that it returns very soon, it is certainly not all that we do.
 We are a 501(c)(3) non-profit organization located in Davenport, Iowa serving Eastern Iowa and Western Illinois with a variety of programs that go on throughout the year that keep us busy and help support our mission.

 Blues in the Schools